-In the Company, credit risks can materialize as market value losses when credit spreads change unfavourably (interest margin risk) or as credit losses when issuers of credit instruments or counterparties of financial derivatives or reinsurance transactions fail to meet their financial obligations (counterparty risk).
+Credit risks can materialize as market value losses when credit spreads change unfavourably (interest margin risk) or as credit losses when issuers of credit instruments or counterparties of financial derivatives or reinsurance transactions fail to meet their financial obligations (counterparty risk).
 The role of credit risk with the current asset allocation is remarkable from both the risk exposure and risk management perspectives.

-The capital requirement for counterparty risk at the end of 2019 was EUR 52 million, some 70 per cent of which consisted of Type 1 counterparty risk and roughly 30 per cent of Type 2 counterparty risk.
+The capital requirement for counterparty risk at the end of 2020 was EUR 46 million, some 60 per cent of which consisted of Type 1 counterparty risk and roughly 40 per cent of Type 2 counterparty risk.
 Type 1 counterparty risk consists of receivables related to bank accounts and derivative counterparty risk.
 The most significant risks in Type 2 counterparty risk components are formed by loans given to real estate companies and purchase price claims.